euphorie/osha.oiradoc/docs/manuals/editor2.rst

     *A country manager can grant and revoke the Sector Manager role*

-In similar fashion, any user can be made a Country Manager via the “LDAP” tab on a country.
+In similar fashion, any user can be made a Country Manager via the “Manage country access” tab on a country.
 This action can only be performed by an OiRA administrator.

 .. figure:: images/editor/editor_assign_country.png
     :align: center